computational-metabolomics/dimspy/docs/source/installation.rst

 .. note::

     * The installation process will take a few minutes.
-    * Feel free to use a different name for the Conda environment

 To upgrade to a newer release use the ``--upgrade`` flag::